codeep/react-recaptcha-v3/README.md

 This function should be imported and called in the main (parent) component of your app.
 We recommend calling it in `componentDidMount()` of `App.js`.

 ```
-import { loadReCaptcha } from 'react-recaptcha-google'
+import { loadReCaptcha } from 'react-recaptcha-v3'

 ...